-The Nomination Committee held 2 meetings during the year ended 31 December 2023.
-The Nomination Committee has: (i) reviewed the structure, size and composition of the Board and assessed independence of the independent non-executive Directors; (ii) made recommendations to the Board on the appointments of the independent non-executive Directors; and (iii) reviewed the effectiveness of the Nomination Committee.
+The Nomination Committee held 1 meeting during the year ended 31 December 2024.
+The Nomination Committee has: (i) reviewed the structure, size and composition of the Board and assessed independence of the independent non-executive Directors; and (ii) reviewed the effectiveness of the Nomination Committee.